 BPA isn’t the only problem

-To solve this problem, companies have started producing plastic labelled as “BPA-free”.
-In these articles BPA is replaced by other chemicals, BPS (Bisphenol-S) and phthalates, such as diethylhexyl phthalate (DEHP),
+To solve this problem, companies have started producing plastic labeled as “BPA-free”.
+In these articles, BPA is replaced by other chemicals, BPS (Bisphenol-S) and phthalates, such as diethylhexyl phthalate (DEHP),

 Plastic’s Health Risks for Women

-The chemicals in BPA in particular act similarly to oestrogen and, in the long run, can possibly interfere with women’s hormonal balance and affect reproduction.
-Research has also linked BPA to breast cancer in animals along with obesity, thyroid issues and neurologic disorders in humans.
+The chemicals in BPA in particular act similarly to estrogen and, in the long run, can possibly interfere with women’s hormonal balance and affect reproduction.
+Research has also linked BPA to breast cancer in animals along with obesity, thyroid issues, and neurologic disorders in humans.

 Plastic’s Health Risks for Children

 The World Health Organization has shown that exposure to high concentrations of Phthalates and BPA during pregnancy can lead to the child experiencing lung problems or being more likely to develop asthma later in life.

 In children, high exposure to these chemicals has been linked to increased insulin resistance and elevated blood pressure.
 New York University School of Medicine has stated that this could be playing an important part in the epidemic of childhood obesity and diabetes as well as linked to negative effects on the heart and kidneys.